• Home

 0

-Since November 1, supporters of Menterprise Africa have donated money to a month-long fundraising drive geared towards raising US$5,000 to...
+Since November 1, supporters of Menterprise Africa have donated money to a month-long fundraising drive geared towards raising US$5,000 to support entrepreneurship training for teenage mothers...

 Fundraising Drive: For every US dollar you donate to Menterprise Africa this November 2025, the New Africa Fund will match it 1:1